 *This is a guest post

-Mummy guilt smacks us in the face at random moments in the first year, but it really packs a punch when it’s time to get back to our job.
+Mummy guilt smacks us in the face at random moments in the first year, but mum guilt over returning to work really packs a punch.

 When I informed my employer I was pregnant with my first baby I was handed over a huge information pack filled with policies and forms to fill out.